Tori Shogi Tori Shogi

 • You may not drop a piece where it can't move, such as a Swallow on the last rank.

 • Promotions - Certain pieces can promote.
-This happens either moving (not dropping) into the promotion zone, or beginning a move from the promotion zone.
+This happens either by moving (not dropping) into the promotion zone or beginning a move from the promotion zone.
 The promotion zone is the last two ranks of the board.
 Only two pieces promote (unlike Shogi).

 • Promotions are compulsory, unlike in Shogi.